-We believe that developing partnerships in communities across the West takes time, trust and credibility, and relationship building among public and private partners.
+We believe that developing partnerships in communities across the West takes time, credibility, and relationship building among public and private partners.

 The BLM and IWJV are investing in people in priority landscapes to develop lasting conservation partnerships in the form of community-based conservation capacity.
 The following individuals are part of the Sage Capacity Team and helping to coordinate across public and private boundaries, break through bottlenecks and challenges, track projects and success, and facilitate forums that bring partners together:

 1. California Buffalo-Skedaddle Project Coordinator

 2. Idaho Rangeland Conservation Partnership Coordinator